mcmtilman/SwiftPuLP/Sources/SwiftPuLP/Documentation.docc/UsingLinearFunctions.md

 > Note: If a variable is missing from the parameters, its value is assumed to be 0.

-> Warning: This function application is not optimized for handling large numbers of variables.
+> Warning: This function application is not optimized for handling large amounts of variables.

 ## Topics